metehansahin/amplify-msc-project/README.md

 - **Product Catalogue:**

-  - View, add, edit, and delete products (merchant functionality)
+  - View, add, edit, and delete products for merchants
-  - Browse and search products (customer functionality)
+  - Browse and search products for customers

 - **Order Processing:**